andrewcooke/pytyp/pytyp.rst

 which are more suited to user–defined classes.

-**Identification** of a collection's type, although superficially similar to verfication, is a harder problem.
+**Identification** of a collection's type, although superficially similar to verification, is a harder problem.
 There is not always a single, well–defined answer.
 In some simpler cases we may have a set of candidate types, in which case we can verify them in turn, in other cases the instance's class may inherit from one or more ABCs.
 But I don't see a good, "pythonic" solution to